-Relatedly, the role of data is becoming a kev issue.
-Al runs on data, and firms continuing technical change - in other areas of AI, the skill shortfall is likely to become more productive through their use of data.
+Relatedly, the role of data is becoming a key issue.
+Al runs on data, and firms become more productive through their use of data.
 The data hoard of big tech companies forms a competitive 'moat' in some markets.
-What's more, there are emerging areas where the use of data across a whole supply chain or cluster of businesses will be needed to deliver Using the new technologies in some parts of the economy put the the potential productivity benefits of digital technologies.
+What's more, there are emerging areas where the use of data across a whole supply chain or cluster of businesses will be needed to deliver the potential productivity benefits of digital technologies.

-Examples include construction of less productive firms, make an important projects, 'smart city' networks of sensors. and also events such as the petrol or Yet digital markets are often product shortages that emerged during the pandemic when supermarket chains needed to share information about stocks and sources of supply.
+Examples include construction projects, 'smart city' networks of sensors, and also events such as the petrol or product shortages that emerged during the pandemic when supermarket chains needed to share information about stocks and sources of supply.
 Given that competition law rules out much information sharing between firms (as it enables collusion), careful thought needs to be given to data policy.

-> All of these areas speak to how easy increase productivity.
-New ideas do not seem much harder to find, but they are
+All of these areas speak to how easy it is to adopt the new technologies to increase productivity.
+New ideas do not seem much harder to find, but they are perhaps getting harder to use.